trambarhq/trambar/docs/user-guide-admin.md

    ![Server type](img/admin-server-facebook-type.png)

-4. In a different browser window, navigate to the [Facebook App Dashboard](https://developers.facebook.com/apps/).
+4. In a different browser window, sign into [Facebook App Dashboard](https://developers.facebook.com/apps/).

 5. Click the **Add a New App** button.